Will I receive a Pension Savings statement?

 Yes, we will work with you (and if necessary your employer) to ensure that your Pension Savings Statement is as accurate as possible and produce a revised statement as quickly as possible.

-Pension Savings Statements will be issued by 6 October 2019.
+Pension Savings Statements will be issued by 6 October each year.
 If you have not received one by that date please contact Civil Service Pensions.

 Where can I find more information?

 For more details on Annual Allowance, Scheme Pays, calculating and paying tax charges, a calculator and Frequently Asked Questions, please see the HM Revenue & Customs website:

 Who do I contact if I have a question about my Pension Savings Statement?